Table of Contents[Hide][Show]

 Who isn’t a fan of wine sampling, especially when the wines are all lip-smacking good?
 On a tour of Mari Vineyards in Traverse City, you’ll enjoy the exquisite landscape and scenery almost as much as the tantalizing wines.

 I recommend the Praefectus red and the Scriptorium Riesling white.
 Mari Vineyards has one of the most upscale and beautiful tasting rooms I’ve ever experienced.
-The vineyards staff was super knowledgeable about the grapes, climate, and vintages.
+The winery staff was super knowledgeable about the grapes, climate and vintages.

-11. Enjoy a Scrumptious Brunch from Patisserie Amie
+11. Enjoy a Scrumptious Brunch from Brasserie Amie

-I had read about Patisserie Amie in Traverse City long before I visited.
+I had read about Brasserie Amie in Traverse City long before I visited.
 Popular with Michiganders, neither rain nor lack of motor transportation (ride shares are rare in this part of the state) could stop me from trying Sunday brunch at this talked-about French bistro.
 I opted for a Raspberry French Soda that whet my whistle and one of my favorite sandwiches ever, Croque Madame, to eat.
-Wow, the bechamel was on point, creamy and rich.
+Wow!
+The bechamel was on point, creamy and rich.
 I loved the open-faced concept of the sandwich and the taste was sheer perfection.

 What are your favorite things to do in Northern Michigan?